vfiruz97/input-validate/plan.md

 1. **Update NullableRule Behavior**

-   - [ ] Modify `NullableRule` to be a special rule that takes no parameters
+   - [x] Modify `NullableRule` to be a special rule that takes no parameters
-   - [ ] The rule should always pass validation (return true)
+   - [x] The rule should always pass validation (return true)
-   - [ ] Update rule message to reflect its purpose
+   - [x] Update rule message to reflect its purpose

 2. **Enhance InputValidate Validation Logic**

-   - [ ] Add special handling for `NullableRule` in the validation flow
+   - [x] Add special handling for `NullableRule` in the validation flow
-   - [ ] When a field value is null AND contains `NullableRule`, skip all other rule validations
+   - [x] When a field value is null AND contains `NullableRule`, skip all other rule validations
-   - [ ] When a field value is not null, continue with normal validation of all rules
+   - [x] When a field value is not null, continue with normal validation of all rules
-   - [ ] Ensure this works with wildcard paths and nested validations
+   - [x] Ensure this works with wildcard paths and nested validations
+   - [x] Handle interaction with `RequiredRule` (RequiredRule takes precedence)

 3. **Update Tests**

-   - [ ] Add comprehensive tests for null value handling with `NullableRule`
+   - [x] Add comprehensive tests for null value handling with `NullableRule`
-   - [ ] Test that other rules are skipped when value is null and `NullableRule` is present
+   - [x] Test that other rules are skipped when value is null and `NullableRule` is present
-   - [ ] Test that other rules are still applied when value is not null
+   - [x] Test that other rules are still applied when value is not null
-   - [ ] Test edge cases with nested paths and wildcards
+   - [x] Test edge cases with nested paths and wildcards
+   - [x] Test interaction with `RequiredRule`

 4. **Update Documentation**
-   - [ ] Update README.md with correct `NullableRule` usage examples
+   - [x] Update README.md with correct `NullableRule` usage examples
-   - [ ] Add documentation comments explaining the special behavior
+   - [x] Add documentation comments explaining the special behavior
-   - [ ] Update example files to demonstrate proper usage
+   - [x] Update example files to demonstrate proper usage (already correct)

 **Example Behavior:**